HansenBerlin/docker-demo-devenv/README.md

 <!-- omit in toc -->
 # Demo development environment for deploying microservices
 The repo serves as the basis for a docker setup of a deployment architecture for microservices development.
 Web service (frontend) and API (backend) are implemented in .NET 6 as an example, but can be exchanged quickly and easily.
 The readme describes a quick setup of the whole environment, as well as further details to reproduce this or a similar environment in the second part.

+**Altough this contains an environment for "production", don't use it for real production purposes (e.g.: certificates are self signed and publicly available in this repo...).**

 - [What to expect?](#what-to-expect)
   - [Webservice](#webservice)